Rkzzin/ep2-batalha-naval/README.md

 Aproveite!

-DesSoft EP2 - Creating a battleship game on python to be played on terminal.
+DesSoft EP2 - Creating a battleship game on python.

 Files are separated in:
-  - The main file 'batalha_naval.py'
+  - The main file 'batalha_naval.py';
-  - Folder 'códigos separados' that contains each function separated and tested individually.
+  - The folder 'códigos separados' that contains each function separated and tested individually.

 Enjoy!